 There is one thing that everybody agreed on — this is a big production with truly spectacular visuals.
 You can clearly see where all the money went to.
 The sets are elaborate and authentic (an entire village was constructed on Dunquin, Ireland).
 Freddie A. Young’s Oscar-winning camera work is moody and stylish.
 Young developed a special technique — he modified a ship’s clear screen — in order to capture a storm.
 Maurice Jarre provides another brilliant music score.

 The acting is top-notch.
 Miles (Mrs. Robert Bolt) gives a tremendously effective performance.
 John Mills (Hobson’s Choice) received an Oscar for playing the proverbial “village idiot,” but I thought Trevor Howard’s (Brief Encounter) no-nonsense Catholic priest was even better (Howard got the part only after Alec Guinness turned it down because he found the role “offensive”).

-Lean had lots of problems with Mitchum (Lean wanted Paul Scofield), whose reputation for being lazy drove the perfectionist director crazy.
+Lean had lots of problems with Mitchum (Lean wanted Paul Scofield, A Man for All Seasons), whose reputation for being lazy drove the perfectionist director crazy.
 Lean also clashed with Jones.
 But Mitchum and Jones are very good, so the behind-the-scenes problems didn’t affect the final product.
-The cast also includes Barry Foster (Hitch’s Frenzy) and Leo McKern (The Omen).
+The cast also includes Barry Foster (Alfred Hitchcock’s Frenzy) and Leo McKern (Richard Donner’s The Omen).